lgeo3/ros_course_esme/ros-esme-ws/tp1/TP1.md

 # TP1: first steps ROS
 ## Introduction to the environment
-In the following you will practice the basics of ROS: subscribing and publishing to a **topic**, creates your first **node** and controlling a robot with the keyboard.
+In the following you will practice the basics of ROS: subscribing and publishing to a **topic**, create your first **node** and controlling a robot with the keyboard.

 All the ROS environment is already setup into a Docker container.
 To start it, enter the following command line:
 ```sh